Volunteers – The Idaho Foodbank Still Needs You!

-Following CDC recommendations, we are now requiring all volunteers to bring and use a cloth mask during their shift as an added layer of caution.
-We stilll greatly appreciate the donation of masks at any of our facilities or to your local food pantry.
+Following CDC recommendations, we are now requiring all volunteers to wear a face mask during their shift as an added layer of caution.

 Please keep your social distancing procedures in place and we are encouraging healthy, low-risk individuals to volunteer.

 We know many of you are concerned about your loved ones and neighbors during this challenging time of COVID-19.
 We want you to know The Idaho Foodbank is fully functioning; this includes all of our facilities in Boise, Lewiston and Pocatello and we need your continued help.
 The safety and wellbeing of our clients, volunteers and staff is always a top priority as we fulfill our mission to feed, educate and advocate for Idaho’s hungry.

 Volunteers are critical to our ability to move food across the state; they are the heart and hands of our organization.
 Currently our volunteer programs are intact at our warehouses in Boise, Lewiston and Pocatello.
 We are not canceling any of our volunteer groups at this time.
 However, we are making a few adjustments to ensure the highest level of health and safety for our volunteers.

 Please note the following:

 - We are asking the public to check for available volunteer shifts via our website and sign up on our volunteer page.

 - Please do not walk in to offer to volunteer – either go online or call your local facility.